DarwinBaker/AATool/README.md

 In addition to being lightning fast (even on very old PCs) this new version also includes the totally customizable stream overlay that you have likely seen if you've watched [Elysaku's Stream](https://www.twitch.tv/elysaku).
 (Big thanks to him for beta testing!)
 [For a guide on how to set this up yourself, click here!](info/obs.md)

-This tool supports all game versions 1.12+, and will eventually support multiple languages and have a built-in automatic update system.
+This tool supports all game versions 1.12+, has a built-in automatic update system and will eventually support multiple languages.

 ## How It Works